 Replacing Butter or Oil

 This is probably the easiest of all ingredients to replace.
-You can choose from soy milk, rice milk, almond milk, hazelnut milk, or any other plant-based milk you like.
+You can choose from soy milk, rice milk, almond milk, hazelnut milk, or any just about any other plant-based milk you like.
 If you are catering for allergies, rice milk is probably the best option, as it is both soy and nut-free (but be sure to check the label!)

 Replacing eggs in a recipe can either be incredibly easy or impossible, depending on what you're trying to make.
 There are several options, each of which will work well in different recipes.

 Ground Flax Seeds: Combine 1 tbsp. of ground flax seed with 3 tbsp. of water to substitute for 1 egg.
-This option is best for earthy-flavored baked goods like fruit muffins, oatmeal cookies and carrot cakes.
+This option is best for earthy-flavored baked goods like fruit muffins, oatmeal cookies and carrot cake.

 Soy Yogurt: Recommended for dense products like brownies or fudge cake, rather than delicate or airy ones.
 Use 3 tbsp. of plain unsweetened soy yogurt to replace 1 egg.